hmosousa/temporal_classifier/README.md

-# Temporal Game
+# Temporal Classifier

-Train an agent to build a timeline of events.
+Train an agent to classify temporal relations.

 ## Setup